RelevanceAI/relevanceai/relevanceai/operations_new/readme.md

 # Different base clasess:
-1. `ops_base.py`: This is where all the checks and non dataset interactive functions go
+1. `transform_base.py`: This is where all the checks and non dataset interactive functions go. <- `transform.py` should inherit this
-2. `ops_run_base.py`: This is where all the dataset related interactions goes. <- base.py should inherit this
+2. `ops_run.py`: This is where all the dataset related interactions goes.
-3. `ops_api_base.py`: This is when API client methods are required. <- ops.py should inherit this
+3. `ops_api_base.py`: This is when API client methods are required. <- `ops.py` should inherit this

-# How to create a Operation
+# How to create a Operation & Transform
 You need two key things
-`base.py`
+`transform.py`: This will take documents as inputs run the necessary transformation and return updated part of the documents as outputs.
-`ops.py`
+`ops.py`: This will take a transform and run it against a whole dataset.